EMDR Therapy in Arlington, Virginia

 What Symptoms Can Arise After Trauma?

-Post-trauma, individuals may experience symptoms such as anxiety, panic attacks, hypervigilance (feeling constantly on alert), flashbacks, trouble concentrating, mood changes, depression, sleep disturbances, eating disorders, and shifts in how they view themselves or the world.
+Post-trauma, individuals may experience symptoms such as anxiety, panic attacks, hypervigilance (feeling constantly on alert), flashbacks, trouble concentrating, mood changes, depression, sleep disturbances (sleeping excessively, insomnia, or restless sleep), eating disorders, and shifts in how they view themselves or the world.

 Is EMDR Therapy Effective for Trauma?